Naomi Peak ... at 9,980 feet ... is the highest point in the Bear River Range in Cache County.

 It’s a wonderful hike through meadows of wildflowers usually at their peak in July and August.
 And culminates with a breathtaking view of the Cache Valley and the surrounding mountains.

-In fact, at a time when the leaves were usually already starting to change color as they always do in the fall, this year there was no sign they were even getting ready to.
+In fact, at a time when the leaves were usually already starting to change color as they always do in the fall, that year there was no sign they were even getting ready to.

 This hike starts at the Tony Grove Lake parking area.
 A paved spacious lot just beside the beautiful glacial lake, you can park there for a day hike.
 You’ll find overnight parking just ¼ mile below the trailhead at the campground.